7RU7H/UltraPrompts/Documentation.md

 Context section defines any Keyword, rules and logic about how to process Keyword.
 A Simple list with variables to link or mutate other section would probably be optimal.

 #### Output Rules and Instructions

 Output Rules and Instructions section defines any Rules and Instructions about output.
-This should be a list of seperate Rules and Instructions; A rule would be `for any url link ALWAYS defang`  and instruction would be `Format all output into a Report in Markdown`, but `Report needs to have Berkley Reference style` could be either rule or instruction so with Prompt engineering it will depend on LLM, so trying to think in both and test both could change results.
+This should be a list of separate Rules and Instructions; A rule would be `for any url link ALWAYS defang`  and instruction would be `Format all output into a Report in Markdown`, but `Report needs to have Berkley Reference style` could be either rule or instruction so with Prompt engineering it will depend on LLM, so trying to think in both and test both could change results.